bbawj/note-vault/Notes/2460 Software Safety and Security.md

 	- 2FA could be bypassed
 	- Vulnerabilities in Outlook mail software were not patched.
 	- Inactive accounts were not removed immediately
+4. Attacker was a skilled and sophisticated actor
+	- Employed advance tools, techniques and procedures
+	- Suite of advanced and customised malware
+	- Persistent, having established multiple footholds and backdoors
+	- Extensive C2 network
-4. Although cyber defences will never be impregnable, there were opportunities to reduce the success of the attacker.
+5. Although cyber defences will never be impregnable, there were opportunities to reduce the success of the attacker.
 #### Recommendations
 1. Enhance security structure and readiness.
 Cyber security must be viewed as a risk management issue rather than just a technical one.
 2. Cyber stack must be reviewed to assess if its adequate.
 Gaps in cyber stack must be found by comparing with existing security technologies.